Code-Institute-Submissions/CI_MS3/README.md

 [This Stack Overflow post](https://stackoverflow.com/questions/36458482/how-to-not-render-a-entire-string-with-jinja2) was used for inspiration as to how to truncate recipe descriptions in cards to avoid overflow.

-[The JS method used in this Code Institute project by deevdz](https://github.com/Code-Institute-Submissions/deevdz-milestone-project-3) was adapted to dynamically add and delete input fields for add and edit recipe forms.
+[The JQuery method used in this Code Institute project by deevdz](https://github.com/Code-Institute-Submissions/deevdz-milestone-project-3) was adapted to dynamically add and delete input fields for add and edit recipe forms.

 **Content**

 This readme is similar in structure and language to the readme files of my previous projects.
+Inspiration for some sections and testing was drawn from the Code Institute projects of [deevdz](https://github.com/Code-Institute-Submissions/deevdz-milestone-project-3) and [MatthewYong](https://github.com/MatthewYong/recipes-connected)

 Site content such as callout, headings and the like were written by the developer.